sanctuarycomputer/style/README.md

 ## CSS Composability Style

-It is important to write verbose HTML over verbose CSS.
-Think of your CSS like little Lego bricks, rather than complex, hard-to-find identities.
+Write verbose HTML over verbose CSS.
+Think of your CSS like little Lego bricks, rather than complex, hard-to-find identities. <br> <br>
 As of recent, we adopted a utility-first CSS framework called [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes in a functional way.
 Tailwind is bundled with many utility classes like: `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 These utility classes can be used to build any design directly in our mark up.
 To demonstrate the advantages of using Tailwind, lets compare the two approaches of **Using Tailwind** to writing **Pure semantic CSS**

 <br>